sokil/php-mongo/README.md

     ->createDocument();
 ```

-Collection name in mapping may be defined as RegExp pattern.Pattern musr start
+Collection name in mapping may be defined as RegExp pattern.
+Pattern musr start
 from symbol '/':

 ```php